exceptionless/Website/content/news/2021/2021-04-02-how-to-monitor-events-in-swift.md

 draft: true
 ---

 Swift, best known as the programming language that enables iOS, iPadOS, and macOS developers to build apps, has been growing in popularity over the years.
-[As of February of 2020](https://www.zdnet.com/article/programming-language-popularity-apples-objective-c-tumbles-down-the-rankings/), it had leaped into the top-10 of most-popular programming languages.
+[As of February of 2020](https://www.zdnet.com/article/programming-language-popularity-apples-objective-c-tumbles-down-the-rankings/), it had leaped into the top-10 of most popular programming languages.
 While Swift can be used for more than just Apple platform products, we're going to keep things simple today and focus on how to set up event monitoring with Swift in an iOS app.

 For this tutorial, we're going to be using [Exceptionless to collect events, so you'll need to sign up for a free account here](https://exceptionless.com).
 You're also going to need the following: